Lay ministries: The Church counts on you

 The heart of the lay vocation

-Being lay does not mean being a spectator.
+Being a layperson does not mean being a spectator.
 It means taking the faith and living it in daily life.
 The laity are called to act as light in the world, transforming, from the spirit of Christ,

 -